chrisburnell/chrisburnell.com/src/posts/articles/2024-05-10-website-settings.md

 The last piece of the puzzle here is a critical one.
 Being able to open and close the settings popover and make some choices to control how to experience my website is one thing, but if those choices don’t persist when navigating between pages, then the settings could be more of a headache than the lovely feature that I’d like them to be!

-That’s where [`<storage-form>`](https://darn.es/storage-form-web-component/), a Web Component that allows form elements to persist and be saved, comes in.
+That’s where [`<storage-form>`](https://darn.es/storage-form-web-component/), a Web Component by [David Darnes](https://darn.es) that allows form elements to persist and be saved, comes in.
 It uses the browser’s [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to save what the visitor has typed/checked/selected in form elements, and reads those saved values from Local Storage so they can be reapplied whenever the visitor navigates between pages and even when completely leaving the site and returning later.

 Usage is very straightforward and done by wrapping `<form>` elements with the Web Component: